HAVELLS - Investment Analysis: Buy Signal or Bull Trap?

 🏭 Industry

-- Consumer electricals industry benefits from rising urbanization and infrastructure growth.
+- Consumer electricals sector benefits from rising urbanization and housing demand.

 🔎 Conclusion